 NOVA Academy believes that a true component of citizenship is demonstrated when individuals make an effort to positively impact their community.
 By fulfilling the required hours of volunteer service, students will be able to gain insight and empathy, acquire life and job skills, and build a résumé toward their college and professional careers.
 Students are required to complete 20 community service hours annually for a total of 80 hours before graduation.

-Our club program provides students a voice in their school, fosters interest and growth, and promotes a positive culture on campus.
+Our student-led club program provides students a voice in their school, fosters interest and growth, and promotes a positive culture on campus.
 Current clubs include:

 Associated Student Body Council (ASB)